 If you miss out, you can try in the morning of the day of your visit, when the remaining tickets are normally released.
 However, this is a pre-covid practice and I’m not sure if they’re going to do this again soon.
 Check their website for more info and – if you absolutely want to visit – try to reserve your tickets as soon as it’s possible.

 6. Royal Palace & Dam Square

 As the city’s main square, Dam Square is lively and a fun place to visit.
 It’s a popular meeting place for locals, so it gives you a better feel for real Amsterdam.
 And there are lots of different events held here, from the National Tulip Day festivities to celebrations for the Chinese New Year!

 In the past, funfairs were held on Dam Square as well, but the city council has decided that it’s already busy enough in the city center and decided not to allow them at this location anymore.

 On one side of the square, you can see the Royal Palace Amsterdam.
 This is the official reception palace of the Orange-Nassau Royal Family and is often open to visitors.
 The King and his family live in The Hague, and not in Amsterdam.

 From the outside, it may look a little grim and unappealing, especially on dull days.
 But it’s definitely worth a look inside if you have the time.
 It’s quite beautiful, with marble floors, stunning chandeliers, intricate sculptures, and impressive paintings.

-If you want to visit the Palace, be sure to check the official website for the up-to-date info.
+If you want to visit the Palace, be sure to check the official website for up-to-date info.